LacledesLAN/Dockerfiles/README.md

 Levels
 ======
 All Laclede's LAN docker images belong to one of three levels.
 By design the lower the image level the less-frequently it needs to be rebuild during development and event cycles.
+Not all image builds will use all three levels; levels may be skipped if they are not needed.

 All images should follow the LL directory structures for a given category to ensure they'll work when stacked together.